jmischung/Emergency-and-Retirement-Planning/README.md

 This analysis looks at the current value of cryptocurrencies, stocks, and bonds held to determine if they can be used to fund an emergency account.

-For retirement planning, to scenarios are modeled to determine the range of likely outcomes and if retirement is possible.
+For retirement planning, two scenarios are modeled to determine the range of likely outcomes and if retirement is possible.

 ## Technologies